Why Trust House Method

-Our team at House Method wanted to accurately rate home warranties based on the coverage they provide.
-To get a better idea of the coverage that matters most to consumers, we surveyed 1,000 homeowners and asked them which systems and appliances were most valuable to them.
+Our team at House Method wanted to rate home warranties based on the coverage they provide accurately.
+To better understand the coverage that matters most to consumers, we surveyed 1,000 homeowners and asked them which systems and appliances were most valuable to them.

-We concluded that the top three systems people cared about are the electrical, plumbing, and air conditioning systems, and the top three appliances that hold the most importance are the refrigerator, washer/dryer, and oven/stove/range.
+We concluded that the top three systems people cared about were the electrical, plumbing, and air conditioning systems.
+The top three appliances that are the most important are the refrigerator, washer/dryer, and oven/stove/range.

 Here’s what that coverage looks like under a 2-10 HBW home warranty:

-2-10 HBW covers the following parts of a kitchen refrigerator: handles, hinges, ice crusher, beverage dispenser, and other respective equipment.
-Racks, shelves, interior thermal shells, food spoilage, and freezers which are not integral parts of the kitchen refrigerator aren’t covered.
+2-10 HBW covers the following parts of a kitchen refrigerator: handles, hinges, ice crusher, beverage dispenser, and other equipment.
+Racks, shelves, interior thermal shells, food spoilage, and freezers which are not integral parts of the kitchen refrigerator, aren’t covered.

 Clothes washer and dryer

-The following components are excluded from coverage: plastic mini-tub, soap dispensers, filter screens, knobs, dials, lint screen, and damage to clothing.
+The following components are excluded from coverage: plastic mini-tub, soap dispensers, filter screens, knobs, dials, lint screens, and damage to clothing.

 Under a 2-10 HBW plan, electrical system coverage includes wiring, switches, outlets, panels, and telephone wiring.
 It doesn’t cover wires outside the home or garage, electronic or computerized energy management systems, or lighting fixtures that are not hard-wired.

-Here are just a few items covered under a 2-10 HBW plan: leaks and breaks of water pipes, pressure regulators, waste lines and vent lines, assembly parts within the toilet tank, and shower, tub, and diverter valves.
+A few items are covered under a 2-10 HBW plan: leaks and breaks of water pipes, pressure regulators, waste lines and vent lines, assembly parts within the toilet tank, and shower, tub, and diverter valves.

-For a complete look at what is and isn’t covered, check out your home warranty contract.
+Check out your home warranty contract for a complete look at what is and isn’t covered.

 The 2-10 HBW plans cover a variety of air conditioning units, from central A/C and heat pumps to geothermal systems, evaporative coolers, and built-in electric wall units.
 Coverage also includes thermostats.

-Your 2-10 HBW coverage will begin 30 days after the sale date.
-Contracts typically last for a year with the option to renew at the end of the coverage term.
+Your 2-10 HBW coverage will begin 30 days after the sale.
+Contracts typically last for a year, with the option to renew at the end of the coverage term.

-If you look at your home warranty contract, you’ll see the maximum coverage limits for certain home systems and appliances, such as your septic system, refrigerator, toilet, and swimming pool.
+Looking at your home warranty contract, you’ll see the maximum coverage limits for specific home systems and appliances, such as your septic system, refrigerator, toilet, and swimming pool.
 Here are just a few items and their associated coverage limits.